 Industries & Professions /

 Anybody who works directly with animals, from the caretaker of your local park's petting zoo to the wildlife biologist who reintroduces wild animals to national parks, is an animal handler.
 Animal handlers care for, train, and study animals in such places as zoos, parks, research laboratories, animal breeding facilities, rodeos, and museums.
 An animal handler's job involves feeding the animals, cleaning their living and sleeping areas, preparing medications, and other aspects of basic care.
 A handler may also be actively involved in an animal's training, and in presenting animals to the public in shows and parks.
-There are about 150,140 nonfarm animal care and service workers in the United States.
+According to the U.S. Department of Labor, there are about 232,100 animal care and service workers in the United States.